aws/code-editor/README.md

 - `patches`: Patch files created by [Quilt](https://linux.die.net/man/1/quilt), grouped around features.
 - `third-party-src`: Git submodule linking to the upstream [Code-OSS](https://github.com/microsoft/vscode/) commit.
 The patches are applied on top of this specific commit.

+## Creating a new release

+A new release will be automatically created when a new tag is published.
+The following are the steps to publish a new tag
+1. Checkout the branch locally on which you need to publish the new tag.
+1. Create a new tag locally using the command `git tag -a 2.0.1 commitHash -m "tag message"`
+1. Push the tag to GitHub using `git push origin 2.0.1`.
+1. This will create a new tag and will automatically start the release workflow for publishing a new release.

 ## Troubleshooting and Feedback

 See [CONTRIBUTING](CONTRIBUTING.md#reporting-bugsfeature-requests) for more information.